-Derivatives Hedging

-Contingent convertible bonds Debt securities

-- Government debt

-- Investment grade debt

-- Below investment grade debt

-Other associated risks Further risks the Sub-Fund is exposed to from its use of the techniques and securities above

-Credit Interest rate Market Currency Liquidity

-Volatility Shares of the Sub-Fund will fluctuate

-Emerging markets MBS/ABS

-Investor profile Investors who understand the risks of the Sub-Fund, including the risk of capital loss, and:
+Techniques Securities Derivatives Hedging Contingent convertible bonds Debt securities - Government debt - Investment grade debt - Below investment grade debt - Unrated debt Emerging markets MBS/ABS Other associated risks Furt techniques and securities ther risks the Sub-Fund is exposed above osed to from its use of the Credit Currency Interest rate Liquidity Market Outcomes to the Shareholde er Potential impact of the risk ks above Loss Shareholders could lose some or all of their money.
+Volatility Shares of the Sub-Fund will fluctuate in value.
+Failure to meet the Sub-Fund's objective.